 Figure 1.
 Kern’s curriculum cycle (Kern, 1998)

-We would like to thank XXXX and Respect Aged Care, Hobart for their participation and contribution in this study.
-We acknowledge the time and expertise contributed by XXXX.
+We would like to thank Oral Health Services Tasmania and Respect Aged Care for their participation and contribution in this study.
+We acknowledge the time and expertise contributed by Ass.
+Prof. Andrew Lee.